RaphaelIT7/gmod-holylib/README.md

 The defaults for level and dictSize are the same as gmod's util.Compress.
 Both AsyncCompress and AsyncDecompress use the same thread.

+#### util.AsyncCompress(string data, function callback)
+Same as above, but uses the default values for level and dictSize.

 #### util.AsyncDecompress(string data, function callback)
 Works like util.Decompress but it's async.